-Over the last 20 years Scotland’s electricity system has seen a transformation over the past 15 years to one predominantly powered by renewables.
+Over the last 20 years Scotland’s electricity system has become far less carbon intensive, and is now predominantly powered by renewables.
 But electricity is only one part of the energy we use; in Scotland we use more energy for heating and for transporting goods and people.